Cat Cafes in Japan

 Koshigaya, Saitama

 Cat Café Sakura, located at Japan, 〒343-0813 Saitama, Koshigaya, 1 Chome−16−8 桧山店舗 2階, is the original 1st Branch of a participatory protective cat café in Koshigaya City, Saitama Prefecture, dedicated to celebrating the charm of adult cats and fostering joyful bonds between felines and humans.
-Operating Wednesday through Sunday from 1 PM to 7 PM (last entry at 6 PM), it welcomes walk-ins except on Fridays, which require reservations, providing a cozy space where visitors can interact with “Sakura cats”—strays who’ve been spayed or neutered and are ready for adoption.
+It welcomes walk-ins as well as reservations, providing a cozy space where visitors can interact with "Sakura cats," strays who've been spayed or neutered and are ready for adoption.
 Run in partnership with Inagaki Animal Hospital, this café not only offers a playful environment for cat lovers but also hosts events like yoga with cats and volunteer care programs, all while promoting feline welfare through community involvement and adoption success stories.
 With its sister 2nd Branch nearby focusing on FIV-positive cats, Sakura 1st Branch at this specific Koshigaya address remains a heartfelt hub for cat enthusiasts to connect, contribute, and perhaps welcome a new furry family member.

 Cat Café Sakura